The benefits of a remote-working model

 It also means that a valued employee who has to move away or experiences a sudden change in circumstances needn’t automatically depart your organisation.
 Indeed, remote working is reported to increase job retention.

 From financial benefits to talent retention to a reduction in your company’s carbon footprint, the benefits of a remote working model can be huge.
 All you need is the right business approach, culture and tools to fully embrace the shift and make sure your remote working setup works for you and your employees.
-With the UK’s No.1 Network▲ and dedicated account managers to help guide you, you can stay connected whenever you’re doing business, and benefit from a wide range of flexible services and tools to help you make the most of a remote working setup.
+With O2's dedicated account managers to help guide you, you can stay connected whenever you’re doing business, and benefit from a wide range of flexible services and tools to help you make the most of a remote working setup.

 1 For new or upgrading customers only.
 For Small Biz and Business Essentials tariffs, tariff can be changed to a non-promotional tariff of the same type that has either a lower, higher or the same amount of data as tariff selected at commencement.
 For Business, Small Biz SIM Only, Small Biz Data Only and Mobile Broadband SIM Only tariffs, tariff can be changed to a non-promotional tariff of the same type with either the same or a higher amount of data as tariff selected at commencement.
 A change in tariff can be made 30 days from the date of connection or upgrade, each billing month.
 Directly purchasing private section customers with 500 or more employees and directly purchasing public sector organisations are not eligible.